 Simply put, self-esteem is your impression of yourself and whether you like yourself or not.
 Your self-esteem can be high, low or in the middle.
-Everyone occasionally doubts themselves—even celebrities and sports stars.
+Everyone occasionally doubts themselves even celebrities and sports stars.
 However, with low self-esteem, the self-doubt is long-standing.
 It can leave you feeling insecure and unmotivated.
 Either way, if you are questioning how to build self-esteem, here are 13 of our best ideas on how to build confidence and self-esteem

-1. Being social
+1. Being Social

 It can help significantly to have someone to talk to.
 Find people who help you to feel good about yourself.
 Avoid like the plague those who trigger your negative thinking.
 That person doesn’t have to be a family member or friend.
-It could be a psychologist, counsellor, a neighbour or someone you trust.
+It could be a psychologist, counsellor, a neighbor or someone you trust.
 Being able to share will go a long way to helping with low self-esteem.
 You don’t need heaps of friends.
 It’s the quality, not the number of relationships, that counts.

-2. Read about low self-esteem.
+2. Read about Low Self-Esteem

 It helps to know more about low self-esteem.
 Here at Epsychonline, we have a six-week course on low self-esteem.
 There we go over different psychology skills and techniques to help.

 If you are more aware of the causes, triggers, what low vs healthy self-esteem feels like, you will be well on your way to improving your self-esteem and general outlook.3.
 Exercise

 There is increasing evidence that exercise can improve mood and anxiety.
 People with low self-esteem simply don’t care about themselves.
 If you are exercising regularly, it can be a way of self-care and also a distraction from worries and negativity.4.
 Fun Activities

 Relaxing and fun activities are often the way to go.
 Pick something that you used to enjoy or a new hobby you want to pick up.